 As the region's only Level I Trauma center, Harborview Medical Center (HMC) is well known for innovations and excellence in trauma care and its centers of emphasis: Trauma, Burn, Neurosciences, AIDS/STD, Center for Advanced Reconstruction and Rehabilitation (CARER), and mentally-and medically- vulnerable populations.
 In addition to the centers of emphasis, HMC serves a mission population for King County.
 Harborview employees are committed to the vital role the institution plays in the immediate community, as well as the entire Northwest region.
 HMC is owned by King County and managed by the University of Washington (UW) and serves as a training site for UW's School of Medicine.
 The UW is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-Licensure as an ARNP in the State of Washington and certified by ANCC or AAPP; or eligible for registration as a Physician's Assistant (PA) in the State of Washington and NCCAP certified; must be eligible to receive hospital staff appointments for adjunct staff membership by the organized medical staff of the hospital under Medical Staff By-Laws for Hospital-based positions.
+*Licensure as either an Advanced Registered Nurse Practitioner in the State of Washington or a Physician's Assistant (PA-C) in the State of Washington, or equivalent legal license/certification; must be eligible to receive hospital staff appointments for adjunct staff membership by the organized medical staff of the hospital under Medical Staff By-Laws for Hospital-based positions.